meshifyiot/proto-orders-api/README.md

 ## Workflow

 * Make changes to *.proto
-* Build docker images for generating stuff: `make build`
+* Build docker images, generate doc, clients and stubs: `make all`
-* Generate doc, clients and stubs: `make all`
+* Tag a version
 * Push to github
 * Enjoy!